 Action pact Head Start encourages all parents to contribute to their child's participation in the program by volunteering as much as possible.
 During Parent Orientation, you will learn about the many ways to volunteer with the program.
 Ask your child's teacher how you can volunteer right away.
-When you volunteer for two to four hours in one day, you are invited to have lunch with your child's class.
 Siblings are not allowed to come to the center when parents are volunteering.